csdiehl/moma-dashboard/README.md

 The main visualizations are rendered using `Observable plot`.
 The image card component is a React component, rendered using Observable Framework's JSX functionality.

-**`src/data`** - This project contains two data loaders, one for the artwork and one for the artists table.
+**`src/data`** - This project contains two data loaders, one for the artwork dimensions and one for the artists table.
 Both are written in Node.js using `d3.csv` to parse raw csv files from Github and save them as csv files with selected variables, and new computed variables such as area and aspect ratio.

+The output of the dimensions loader is used to create the DuckDB table.

+The output of the artists loader is a dataset with the top 10 artists in each category, by how many works they produced.
+This is used for the bar chart visualization.

 **`src/components/charts`** - Contains Observable `Plot` functions to render the visualizations, separating the data visualization logic from the narrative markdown in `index.md`.